 Adios, Barcelona!
 Hola, Granada!
 We’re off to Andalusia and the second stop on our ten days in Spain.
 The train between Barcelona and Granada takes over 6 hours and buses are even longer.
 To save time, you can take a direct flight between these two cities.
 Even with all of the hassle of airports and the length of the flight itself, it will still be faster to fly than to take the train.

-One and a half hour flights depart regularly from Barcelona’s main airport.
+Ninety minute flights depart regularly from Barcelona’s main airport.
 From the Granada Airport, you’ll have another one hour bus ride to the city center.
 It’s a lot of travel, but Granada is worth it.
 In fact, Granada ended up being my favorite city in Spain.

 Inside the Granada Cathedral

-Day 5 – The Alhambra
+Day 5 – Exploring The Alhambra

 We’re up early again today, this time to explore the Alhambra.
 Back when this part of Spain was ruled by the Moors, the Alhambra was one of the palaces.
 The building is stunning and the gardens are not to be missed.